Wilhelm Pfannenstiel: Belzec camp

 Pfannenstiel was with Kurt Gerstein in Belzec concentration camp in August 1942 during which he witnessed the botched gassing of Jews from Lwów, an episode which Gerstein included in the subsequently named Gerstein Report and which is partly corroborated in the report of Wehrmacht NCO Wilhelm Cornides.
 After 1941, Pfannenstiel held the rank of SS-Obersturmbannführer.
 He was promoted to SS-Standartenführer in 1944.

 Pfannenstiel's independent testimony of what he witnessed differed in some respects from Gerstein's but still added a degree of veracity in that they were both there that day, and did witness the gassing.
 The deposition of Wilhelm Pfannenstiel before the Darmstadt Court on 6 June 1950 reads:

 Pfannenstiel may have also been complicit in the commission of medical experiments.
-SS-Hauptsturmfuehrer (captain) Sigmund Rascher, a doctor convicted of committing war crimes at Dachau, wrote to him about previous correspondence they had concerning using prisoners as human guinea pigs.
+SS-Hauptsturmfuehrer (captain) Sigmund Rascher, a doctor who committed war crimes at Dachau, wrote to him about previous correspondence they had concerning using prisoners as human guinea pigs.
 The letter was introduced as evidence at the Doctor’s Trial at Nuremberg.